-While our museum and library is closed, you can still enjoy reading our stories and exploring our collections online, wherever you are.
+While our museum and library is closed, you can attend online events, read our stories and explore our digital collections, wherever you are.

 A free museum and library exploring health and human experience

 What does it mean to be human, now?

 How can we care for ourselves and for each other during extraordinary cultural, social and political shifts?
 Our programme brings multiple perspectives and voices both into the building and across our digital platforms, based on our collecting and commissioning activities during 2020.